Missing Stage in Child Passenger Safety — Pregnancy

 Common fatal outcome

 Placental abruption is most frequent cause of fetal death after car crash.
 Cases of abruption within five days of crash have been reported.
-Sometimes a loss can be a couple weeks after a crash.
+Sometimes a loss can even be a couple weeks after a crash.
 And often doctors never connect the two.

 Placental abruption occurs in 1 to 5% of crashes considered of minor severity during pregnancy and from 20 to 50% of severe crashes during pregnancy.
 Some placental abruptions may result from high-velocity, low-mass airbag loading, or from compression between the mother’s body and the steering wheel, seat belt, or instrument panel.
 (Klinich et al, 1998)

 “While these results show that placental injuries can occur to properly belted pregnant occupants, they also show that avoiding belt use during pregnancy may significantly increase the risk of placental abruption and subsequent fetal loss in a crash,” Klinich’s study said.
+So definitely wear a seat belt!

 Common injury